thorek/gama/libs/tutorial/tutorial.md

 </td></tr>
 </table>

-Every attribute has to values in the genereated `CarSort` enum. `xxx_ASC` for ascending sort and `xxx_DESC` for descending sorting.
+Every attribute has two values in the genereated `CarSort` enum. `xxx_ASC` for ascending sort and `xxx_DESC` for descending sorting.
 API clients can use this e.g.:

 `query { cars( sort: brand_ASC ) { id  brand licence color mileage } }`